Springboks gain revenge by thrashing Italy 35-6

 Italy started brightly but South Africa survived the early onslaught and led by three converted tries at halftime.

-Francois Louw scored the first try, then Bongi Mbonambi, Francois Venter and replacement Steven Kitshoff all scored their first tries for South Africa.
+Francois Louw scored the first try, then Bongi Mbonambi, Francois Venter, and replacements Steven Kitshoff and Franco Mostert all scored their first tries for South Africa.

 Italy recorded its first victory over South Africa last year, winning 20-18 in Florence, but it has now lost 11 of its 12 matches since then.